-The care type of the new episode of care is determined and authorised by the medical practitioner, who will be responsible for, or informitig, the management of the new type of care for the patient.
+The care type of the new episode of care is determined and authorised by the medical practitioner, who will be responsible for, or informing, the management of the new type of care for the patient.

-To change a patient's care type, a new episode of care is commerced by recording a statistical discharge and admission.
+To change a patient's care type, a new episode of care is commenced by recording a statistical discharge and admission.
 For example, the patient is discharged and then readmitted to the same health service with a different care type.
-This may only occur once per day, excluding the posthumous of an procurement care type.
+This may only occur once per day, excluding the posthumous organ procurement care type.

-If a patient's condition deteriorates of the day the care type was changed and requires a change back to acute tare type, the new episode must be cancelled, and the previous acute care episode registrated.
+If a patient's condition deteriorates on the one their care type was changed and requires a change back to acute care type, he new episode must be cancelled, and the previous acute care episode reinstated.

-A patient's care type cannot be changed on the day of formal admission or discharge as only one admitted care episode per day can be reported.
-If it is determined that the focus of clinical care requires a change of care type on the day of admission, the new care type must be applied to a single admission for the day.
+A patient's care type cannot be charged on the day of formal admission or discharge as only one admitted care episode per day can be reported.
+If it is determined that the focus of clinical care requires a charge of care type on the day of admission, the new care type must be applied to a single admission for the day.

-A reduction in the intensity of case care does not trigger a change to a subacute care type upless the patient is receiving care that meets the admission criteria for subacute care it is therefore essential that any care type change reflects a clear change in the primary clinical purpose or treatment goal of care provided.
+A reduction in the intensity of acute care does not trigger a change to a subacute care type unless the patient is receiving care that meets the admission criteria for subacute care.
+It is therefore essential that any care type change reflects a clear change in the primary clinical purpose or treatment goal of care provided.

-An allocated care type is not to reflect the care that is intended for the patient to receive at some time in the future.
+An allocated care type shot to reflect the care that is intended for the patient to receive at some time if the future.
 If a patient is authorised for a change in care type, the care type must not be changed until the new type of care commences.
-For example; where a patient is transferred to another ward or hospital for planned subjected care, the new care type is assigned on admission to the new ward/hospital.
+For example; where a patient is transferred to another ward or hospital for planned subacute care, the new care type is assigned on admission to the new ward/hospital.